57blocks/website-article/articles/Image Search: Leveraging Image Models, Large Language Models, and Multimodal Models/README.md

 b.
 The CNN learns to capture the spatial and local patterns within the text, effectively encoding the visual representations.

 2. Sequence Modeling:
 a.
-The second stage is a RNN , typically a Bidirectional LSTM (Bi-LSTM) network.
+The second stage is a RNN, typically a Bidirectional LSTM (Bi-LSTM) network.
 b.
 The RNN takes the CNN-extracted features as input and models the inherent sequential nature of text, capturing the contextual relationships between characters.
 3. Transcription:
 a.
 The final stage is a Transcription module, often a Connectionist Temporal Classification (CTC) layer or an attention-based decoder.